-4. Proceeding to the start
+Proceeding to the Start

+Regatta Jurisdiction:

-Regatta Jurisdiction: 'Walton Bridge' and the' Regatta Warning' signs above Sunbury Weir mark the boundaries of Walton and Weybridge Regatta.
+'Regatta Warning' signs positioned in the river below Walton Bridge and above Sunbury Weir mark the boundaries of the regatta.
 Within this area umpires, marshals and rescue launch teams will be exercising their skills to minimise risk to all crews and maximise safety.
 There is sufficient space for adequate warming up and cooling down.
-Crews that feel they need to paddle above Walton Bridge must clearly understand that they do so entirely at their own risk and that in so doing they are leaving the Regatta Area and the associated safety benefits.
+Crews that feel they need to paddle above Walton Bridge to warm up must clearly understand that they do so entirely at their own risk and that in so doing they are leaving the Regatta Area and the associated safety benefits.

+Navigation Channel:

-Navigation Channel: Crews paddling to the start are to keep to the starboard (bow) side of the Navigation Channel, proceeding slowly but without stopping or overtaking.
+Crews paddling to the start are to keep to the starboard (bow) side of the Navigation Channel, proceeding slowly but without stopping or overtaking.
 The Environment Agency insist that river traffic using the navigation channel must not be unduly impeded; any crew seen to violate these instructions will be given an official warning.

 There is a small weir (Tumbling Bay) just upstream of Walton Rowing Club and your attention is drawn to it as a potential hazard.

+Practice starts (and firm/race pace paddling) in the navigation channel are STRICTLY FORBIDDEN but are allowed above the start having due regard to other river traffic.

+The Start

-Practice starts in the navigation channel are STRICTLY FORBIDDEN, but are allowed above the start having due regard for other river traffic.
-Crews arriving at the Start must proceed past it, keeping to the Middlesex bank, until they are above the Regatta Warning Sign.
-Then, after careful scrutiny and when safe to do so, cross the river to the Surrey side and wait by the Walton Marina pontoons until called forward by the Start Marshal.
+- Crews arriving at the Start must proceed past it, keeping to the Middlesex bank, until they are upstream of the Regatta Warning Sign.
+After careful scrutiny and when safe to do so, cross the river to the Surrey side and wait upstream of the Walton Marina pontoons until called forward by the Floating Marshal (in an orange launch.) - The start will be a 'stern on' stake-boat start, which will be staggered to take the stream and the slight bend into account, which can favour the Middlesex station.

-5. Racing

-The Start: The start will be a 'stern on' stake-boat start, which will be staggered to take into account the stream, which can favour the Surrey station, and the slight bend which favours Middlesex station.
 The first named crew in the racing timetable will take the Middlesex station (furthest from towpath).
 The Start Umpire situated on the launch moored behind the stake-boats will start crews.
-This Umpire will also umpire the first section of the race.
+This Umpire will also umpire the first section of the race. - If weather and/or stream conditions make it difficult to start races in a timely manner due to difficulties of attaching to the stakeboats, the Race Committee may change to Free Starts.
+The following procedure will be followed: - Crews will be paired off by the start area marshals as for stakeboat starts. - The Launch Marshal will call crews to proceed to a position just downstream of the stakeboats. - An umpire will be assigned as Aligner and will position crews with the same stagger as the stakeboats.

+- When crews are aligned, the Aligner will raise a flag and shout "Aligned". - o The Starter in the Start Launch will start the race.

+The Course

-The Course: The course is 1,000m long with a slight bend at The Anglers Wharf.
-The course is umpired from the bank by four umpires based (1) at the start, (2) on the Environment Agency pier at Anglers Wharf, (3) on the bank at Thames Valley Skiff Club and, (4) at the finish.
-There are three lines of buoys on the course: one to separate the course from the navigation channel, another to mark the centre of the course, and a third intermittent line along the Surrey bank, marking particular hazards.
+- The course is ~1,000m long with a slight bend at The Anglers Wharf.
+The course is umpired from the bank by four umpires based (1) at the start, (2) on the Environment Agency pier at Anglers Wharf, (3) on the bank at Thames Valley Skiff Club and, (4) at the finish. - There are three lines of buoys on the course: one to separate the course from the navigation channel, another to mark the centre of the course, and a third intermittent line along the Surrey bank, marking particular hazards.
 Crews MUST stay on their station and lines of buoys MUST NOT be crossed.